needle-mirror/com.unity.test-framework.performance/Documentation~/taking-measurements.md

 # Taking measurements

-The Performance Testing Extension provides several API methods for taking measurements in your performance test, depending on what you need to measure and how you want to do it.
+The Performance Testing Package provides several API methods for taking measurements in your performance test, depending on what you need to measure and how you want to do it.
 Include `using Unity.PerformanceTesting` at the top of your script to access the methods.

 The pages in this section detail the specifics of each measurement method with examples: